 Office Lens Android or Office Lens iOS (integrates with Office 365 platform, Word Online and WordQ).
 Using the camera on the mobile device, this app does OCR scanning and also has an “immersive reader” feature, in which students can read the text directly in the app.
 The text can then be exported to WordOnline or OneNote, where it can be used with WordQ for reading and writing.

-Snapverter App How-To (integrates with Google Classroom and Read&Write for Google Chrome, to be launched in August 2018).
-This add-on to Read&Write for Google Chrome transfers paper documents into accessible e-text that can be read and used with Read&Write.
+Use Orbitnote!
+This app transfers paper documents or inaccessible PDFs into accessible e-text that can be read and used with Read&Write.
 The OCR scanning tools adds the document directly into the student’s Google Drive.
 Please see this video for a quick demo:

-Photocopy machines: Some photocopy machines are OCR enabled when scanning.
-To do this, select PDF (OCR), and send to your email address.
+Photocopy machines: most of our EMSB photocopy machines are OCR enabled when scanning.
+Here is a step-by-step process on how to do this.
 The document can then be used with WordQ or Natural Reader.